gebauerm/librechat_test/README.md

 ```

 For example, if you comment out the `UID` value again and restart the LibreChat container, you may encounter an error.
+If this doesnt help to fix a problem restart LibreChat completely by pressing `STRG + c` in the command line.
+Afterwards use `docker compose up` again.

 **Accessing LibreChat:**